GPU Software for Machine Vision Cameras

 Here we will show how to implement a software with GPU image processing pipeline for any machine vision camera.
 To accomplish the task we need the following:

-As a starting point we create a software to capture raw images from XIMEA cameras.
-We can easily find such a sample application at XIMEA SDK and we can incorporate that code into our software.
-In the software we utilize default camera parameters to focus on GPU-based image processing, though you can add any GUI to control camera parameters as well.
+As a starting point we've implemented the software to capture raw images from XIMEA cameras.
+We have utilized sample application from XIMEA SDK and we have incorporated that code into our software.
+In the software we set default camera parameters to focus on GPU-based image processing, though you can add any GUI to control camera parameters as well.

 Simple image processing pipeline on GPU for machine vision applications